holochain/holochain-client-js/docs/API_adminwebsocket.md

 ## `<AdminWebsocket>.registerDna({ source as  path | bundle | hash, uuid?, properties? })`
 Request a Dna to be registered in the database for later installation.
+Note: if a hash is passed as the dna source, then you must pass a uuid or a properties
 - dna source as one of the following named properties:
   - `path` -a `string` of path to a DNA bundle file
   - `hash` - a `string` of a registered DNA (assumes either or both uuid and properties set)